JasonJOCKKY/MovieWeb/report/Report.md

 Typescript was used for communication between front-end components and services as well as between the services and back-end components (API calls, storing and retrieving data from Firebase, Firebase authentication).

-On top of HTML and CSS, we styled the front-end using Angular Material which allowed us to quickly build functional and professional-looking UI components.
+On top of HTML and CSS, we styled the front-end using Angular Material which allowed us to quickly build functional, responsive, and professional-looking UI components.

-Bootstrap was also used for the front-end for quick, professional styling.
+Bootstrap was also used for the front-end for quick, professional, and responsive styling.

 To get movie data, we used the API for The Movie Database (TMDb).
 It allows us to search for data in our desired manner (search by title, explore by genre/certification/year, and find popular movies).

 To store review data and user information, we used Firebase, which is good for connecting to an Angular apps.

-To authorize users, we used Angular Firebase Auth.
+To authorize users, we used Firebase OAuth and allow users to sign-up using email and password or their google account.

 An AWS EC2 instance was used to serve the running code.

 ### Who Implemented What
-Jingsong implemented the services for the API calls, user authentication, and leaving reviews and replies.
-Weiyu also helped develop the review and reply service.
-The user service and auth guard were implemented by Joseph.

-The front-end for search (home) page, preview component, and profile page were initially implemented by Joseph.
-Weiyu implemented the movie details page, add review component, and add reply component.
-Jingsong helped to restyle and clean-up these front end components.
+Jingsong Tan:
+  API calls (TMDB)
+  Movie details page, add-review component, add-reply component.
+(Angular Material, Bootstrap) General website styling.
+(Angular Material, Bootstrap)

+Weiyu Feng:
+  Movie details page, add-review component (Angular Material, Bootstrap) Authentication service.
+(Firebase OAuth)
+  Review and reply services.
+(Firestore)

+Joseph Vitale:
+  Search page, preview component, profile page (Angular, Material) User service (Firestore, typescript)
+  Auth guard (Firebase OAuth, typescript)

 ### Grading Criteria (Where to Look for Grading Purposes)
 **Consistent Design and User Experience**